Fourie du Preez: Early life

-Club career
+Career

 Bulls

 Du Preez joined the in 2001, initially representing the franchise at age-group level.
-He made his provincial debut for the later that same year at age 19 in a Currie Cup match against the Leopards.
+He made his provincial debut for the later that same year, aged 19, in a Currie Cup match against the Leopards.

 Du Preez made his Super 12 debut for the Bulls in 2003 against the ACT Brumbies.
-He was central to the Bulls’ rise in Super Rugby, winning three titles with the franchise: the 2007 Super 14, the 2009 Super 14—where he scored two tries in the final, and the 2010 Super 14.
+He was central to the Bulls' rise in Super Rugby, winning three titles with the franchise: the 2007 Super 14, the 2009 Super 14, where he scored two tries in the final, and the 2010 Super 14.

 He also won three Currie Cup titles with the Blue Bulls, in 2003, 2004 and 2009, and played in the 2005 final, which the Bulls lost to the Free State Cheetahs.

-By the time he left South Africa, Du Preez had made 164 appearances for the Bulls across all competitions.
+By the time he left South Africa, Du Preez had made 164 appearances for the Bulls and Blue Bulls, comprising 52 in the Currie Cup and 112 in Super Rugby.

 Suntory Sungoliath

 Du Preez joined in Japan ahead of the 2011–12 season.
-He became one of the side’s most high profile foreign players and represented the club 55 times before retiring in 2016.

-During his time in Tokyo, he helped Suntory win back-to-back Japanese Top League titles in 2011–12 and 2012–13.
+He became one of the side's most high-profile overseas players and made 55 appearances for the club.
+During his time in Tokyo he helped Suntory win consecutive Top League titles, in 2011–12 and 2012–13; the club also won the separate All-Japan Rugby Football Championship in both seasons.